reubenson/reubenson.github.io/src/ceramics.md

         <figure>
           <img src="https://reubenson-portfolio.s3.us-east-1.amazonaws.com/assets/ceramics_udu_1b.jpg" alt="udu">
           <figcaption>
-            The most recent in a series of udus I've been prototyping.
-Unlike a traditional Nigerian udu, which is formed through coil-building, this is produced more like a moon jar.
-It is intended for use as a percussion instrument, though I've not yet been able to achieve quite the desired acoustic properties.
+            The most recent in a series of udus (clay drum) I've been prototyping.
+Unlike a traditional Nigerian udu, which is formed through coil-building, this is produced more like a moon jar, with two wheelthrown vessels attached at the rim.
           </figcaption>
         </figure>
       </li>